 Pupils that require additional support with their behaviour are highlighted within the Behaviour, Social and welfare (BSW) meetings process as described in the Leadership and Management section.
-Designated staff (Helping hands) are able to provide support that is determined in BSW meetings and by the Behavioural Lead.
+Staff are able to provide support that is determined in BSW meetings and by the Behavioural Lead.
 This support may include preventive strategies including daily checks ins and targeted interventions.
-The Helping Hands are also on call to support 'in the moment' incidents where the behaviour may require additional support.

 As part of the BSW process, the SENCO is present and therefore there is opportunity to discuss children and implement support from both the behavioural team and the SEN team.

-Child-on-child abuse - including measures to prevent child-on-child abuse and the response to incidents of such abuse addresses child on child abuse.
+Child-on-child abuse - including measures to prevent child-on-child abuse and the response to incidents of such abuse

+All members of staff conduct annual safeguarding training (Keeping Safe in Education) which addresses child on child abuse.
 In addition to this all staff have carried out in depth training about child on child abuse from the NSPCC.
 The school curriculum is tailored to ensure that a preventive approach is adopted rather than just a responsive approach.
 This content is planned and embedded at the appropriate level for the school through targeted lessons and assemblies.
 All staff are made aware of the expectations of reporting child on child abuse and how this should be reported and responded to.
 This is regularly revisited through weekly safeguarding meetings.